-1. Simple, but still true, is Stephen Covey's advice to “Begin with the end in mind.”
+Stephen Covey's advice is simple but true.
 As planners and programmers, that means making a list that answers the question “at the end of this event, what outcomes will show we were successful?”
 Is it specific information we want them to learn?
 A higher level of inspiration?
 A deeper level of community or networking?
 To be more rested or relaxed?
 To have processed their internal turmoil?
 To have a plan for the next year?

 We once had a conference for married couples that had multiple seminar blocks with very gifted, but academic presenters.
 There was a 3:30 – 5 pm seminar, followed by a “romantic banquet and date night.”
 We realized it was too much – couples had a hard time making that “hard left” turn from classroom to romance, never mind retaining what they had heard throughout that long day.
 Romance won out, and we entirely restructured that event, based on the desired outcomes of “encouragement and hope.”
 But even if you are planning a content-driven conference, with a lot of learning outcomes, keep in mind that just being talked at all day does not necessarily equal learning.
 Especially during that sleepy time right after lunch!

 Help people set their expectations to be in line with the type of program you will be delivering, and the end result you are seeking to provide.
 If you can connect this to their “felt needs” they will be all the more motivated to attend and engage.

 Now, there is a decent chance that your event might not fall cleanly into the “retreat” bucket or the “conference” bucket.
 It will probably be some sort of hybrid.
 You can have an event that introduces a good deal of content, but takes place in a beautiful setting, and incorporates enough white space into the schedule to allow for informal networking, or a mental break to keep content blocks more effective.
 I see it here at Sandy Cove all the time.